 A private security company, FireWatch handles information and intelligence on empowered threats.
 Typically, FireWatch works contracts with governments and other organizations — however, FireWatch also maintains their own stable of capes to handle things directly if the need arises.

 - Iskandar Asadi — A former cape and Fisher’s manager.
 Asadi went by the name Desert Raptor.

-A mysterious organisation which little is known about.
+A mysterious organization which little is known about.
 Operates within the boundaries of unconventional morality.
 Overall goals are unclear and known operations are puzzling.
-Concordiat capes wear gleaming silver and rich emerald — if they’re choosing to be seen, that is.
+Concordiat capes wear gleaming silver and rich purple — if they’re choosing to be seen, that is.

 The Transcended/The Seven

 Phenomenally powerful empowered individuals, the Transcended — also referred to as the Seven — are said to be the seven most dangerous individuals on the planet.
 Who they were prior to gaining their powers, and where they came from, is unknown — as are their plans.

 - The Engineer — [IPSA GenOrd 47: all information classified level Psi.]

 - The Surveyor — [IPSA GenOrd 47: all information classified level Psi.]

 - The Champion — [IPSA GenOrd 47: all information classified level Psi.]